-- 4.1.2 Option Two: Attempt an informal resolution with the involvement of the employee with supervisory authority at LDSB (e.g., complainant speaking with respondent or with respondent apologizing to the complainant). - 4.1.3 Option Three: LDSB may offer a trained mediator to provide mediation mediation or other forms of alternative dispute resolution to the complainant(s) and respondent(s) where it is appropriate and feasible to do so appropriate. - 4.1.3.1 If one or more parties identify as Indigenous, LDSB may be able to provide resolution or mediation services that are in line with the parties' Indigenous practices and beliefs on conflict resolution.
+- 4.1.2 Option Two: Attempt an informal resolution with the involvement of the employee with supervisory authority at LDSB (e.g., complainant speaking with respondent or with respondent apologizing to the complainant). - 4.1.3 Option Three: LDSB may offer mediation or other forms of alternative dispute resolution to the complainant(s) and respondent(s) where appropriate. - 4.1.3.1 If one or more parties identify as Indigenous, LDSB may be able to provide resolution or mediation services that are in line with the parties' Indigenous practices and beliefs on conflict resolution.
 Parties must agree to proceed with culturally aligned resolution.
-Lakehead District School Board will endeavor to provide these services if appropriate and feasible. - 4.2 As part of Option Two and Option Three the complainant will be informed: - of the policy and these procedures; - about the limits to the confidentiality of the process (see section 5.6.4); - about counselling for eligible employees provided by LDSB; - they can withdraw the complaint at any time; - they can bring a support person (e.g., union representative) to assist them with the process and in accordance with collective agreement provisions.
+Lakehead District School Board will endeavour to provide these services if appropriate and feasible.

+- 4.2 As part of Option Two and Option Three the complainant will be informed: - of the policy and these procedures; - about the limits to the confidentiality of the process (see section 5.6.4); - about counselling for eligible employees provided by LDSB; - they can withdraw the complaint at any time; - they can bring a support person (e.g., union representative) to assist them with the process and in accordance with collective agreement provisions.
 A support person must keep complaint related information confidential and may be required to sign a confidentiality agreement; and - they can initiate a formal written complaint. - 4.3 As part of Option Two and Option Three the respondent will be informed: - of the policy and these procedures; - about the limits to the confidentiality of the process (see section 5.6.4); - about counselling for eligible employees provided by LDSB; - they can bring a support person to assist them with the process and in accordance with collective agreement provisions.
-A support person must keep complaint related information confidential and may be required to sign a confidentiality agreement; and - of the nature of the allegation, and who has filed the complaint. - 4.4 If the complaint cannot be resolved informally, to the satisfaction of the complainant, the complainant can choose to file a formal written complaint.
+A support person must keep complaint related information confidential and may be required to sign a confidentiality agreement; and - of the nature of the allegation, and who has filed the complaint. - 4.4 If the complaint cannot be resolved informally, to the satisfaction of the complainant, the complainant can choose to file a formal written complaint. - 4.5 Employees, in accordance with these procedures, may also file informal complaints if they witness harassing or discriminatory behaviour, if they are unable to speak to the individual(s) involved, or if speaking with the individual(s) involved was unsuccessful.